intel/stacks/dlrs/dlrs.rst

       RUN ./aixprt/install_aixprt.sh

 AIXPRT requires OpenCV.
-On Clear Linux OS, the OpenCV bundle also installs the DLDT components.
+On Clear Linux* OS, for example, the OpenCV bundle also installs the DLDT components.
 To use AIXPRT in the DLRS environment you need to either remove the shared libraries for DLDT from :file:`/usr/lib64` before you run the tests, or ensure that the DLDT components in the :file:`/usr/local/lib` are being used for AIXPRT.
 This can be achieved using adding LD_LIBRARY_PATH environment variable before testing.

    .. code-block:: bash